notaryproject/specifications/specs/signing-and-verification-workflow.md

 ### Verification Steps

-1. **Should Notary Project specification implementor verify the signature? :** Depending upon [trust-policy](./trust-store-trust-policy.md#trust-policy) configuration, determine whether Notary Project specification implementor needs to verify the signature or not.
+1. **Should implementations of the Notary Project specification verify the signature? :** Depending upon [trust-policy](./trust-store-trust-policy.md#trust-policy) configuration, determine whether the Notary Project specification implementor needs to verify the signature or not.
    If signature verification should be skipped for the given artifact, skip the below steps and directly jump to step 4.
 1. **Get signature artifact descriptors:** Using the [OCI Distribution Referrers API](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#listing-referrers) download the Notary signature manifest descriptors.
-   The `artifactType` parameter is set to Notary signature's artifact type `application/vnd.cncf.notary.signature`.
+   The `artifactType` parameter is set to the Notary signature's artifact type `application/vnd.cncf.notary.signature`.
 1. For each signature artifact descriptor, perform the following steps:
     1. **Get signature artifact manifest:** Download the Notary signature's manifest for the given artifact descriptor.
     1. **Filter signature artifact manifest:**